Tom Ford: Tom Ford label

 After leaving Gucci, Ford launched a line of menswear, beauty, eyewear, and accessories in 2006, named after himself.
 De Sole became chairman of the label.
 Ford has described "the Tom Ford customer" as international, cultured, well-traveled, and possessing disposable income.
 For women, he added "strong women, … intelligent women who know their own style".

 First Lady Michelle Obama wore an ivory floor-length evening gown designed by Ford to Buckingham Palace in 2011.
 He has also dressed Beyoncé, Jennifer Lopez, Gwyneth Paltrow, Anne Hathaway, Daniel Craig, Tom Hanks, Johnny Depp, Ryan Gosling, Will Smith, Julianne Moore, Hugh Jackman, Jon Hamm, and Henry Cavill.
 Ford designed Daniel Craig's suits for his final four James Bond films: Quantum of Solace (2008), Skyfall (2012), Spectre (2015), and No Time to Die (2021).

 In 2013, Ford was mentioned in Justin Timberlake's song "Suit & Tie", which was a collaboration with Jay-Z. Ford created the suits, shirts, and accessories for the Grammy winning "Suit & Tie" music video.
 He went on to dress Timberlake's 20/20 Experience World Tour, designing over 600 pieces for the tour.
-The same year, Jay-Z released a song titled "Tom Ford" with "Tom Ford" rapped numerous times within the song.
+The same year, Jay-Z released the song "Tom Ford".
 Ford responded that he was flattered and "it means that one has really penetrated and made an impact on popular culture."
 Following the song's release, Ford received a huge spike in online search engine queries.
 The song would go on to sell over a million copies and become certified platinum.

-In August 2022, The Wall Street Journal reported that Estée Lauder was in talks to purchase the Tom Ford brand for $3 billion or more, but that it was not the only company interested in buying it.
-This follows a report by Bloomberg in July that the company was for sale and suggested that this may act as a catalyst for additional involvement in film making.
+In November 2022, the Tom Ford beauty brand was purchased by Estée Lauder for $2.8 billion.
+Forbes estimated that Ford would earn $1.1 billion from the deal.
+The following April, Ford stepped down as the brand's creative director and was succeeded by designer Peter Hawkings.

+The Tom Ford brand is now owned by The Estée Lauder Companies while the fashion business is owned by the Ermenegildo Zegna Group through Tom Ford International.